KevinVanDerSchans/2023-04-Kevin-Schans-Final-Proyect-ISDI-Coders-Front/readme.md

 Once you have installed the dependencies, follow these steps to configure and run the backend:

-1. Clone the repository: `git clone https://github.com/KevinVanDerSchans/2023-04-Kevin-Schans-Final-Project-ISDI-Coders-Front.git`
+1. Clone the repository: `git clone https://github.com/KevinVanDerSchans/frontend-alex-melanie.git`
 <br>

-2. Navigate to the project directory: `cd 2023-04-Kevin-Schans-Final-Project-ISDI-Coders-Front.git`
+2. Navigate to the project directory: `cd frontend-alex-melanie.git`
 <br>

 3. Install dependencies: `npm install`